adamroach/heapspurs/README.md

 BssSegment @ 0x100642fe0-0x100677460 with 10815 pointers
 ```

-This tells us that the object at `0xc000019680` is ultimate rooted in the BSS segment, meaning that there is a series of pointers from the BSS (global variables) that ultimately lead to our object.
+This tells us that the object at `0xc000019680` is ultimately rooted in the BSS segment, meaning that there is a series of pointers from the BSS (global variables) that ultimately lead to our object.
 (In many cases, the anchor list will also include one or more stack frames that transitively point to the object in question).

 You can also ask about the object's direct owners by providing a `--owners 1` flag (the "1" indicates that you only want to see the things directly pointing to the object):